 The ability of some local governments' IDBs to abate the property taxes of other jurisdictions can cause conflicts, as was the case between Pigeon Forge and Sevier County in 2015 discussed above.
-Several stakeholders have also expressed concern that local property taxes foregone in PILOT agreements can create revenue shortfalls that either result in cuts to public services or have to be made up from other local revenue sources so that local governments can maintain compliance with budgeting rules set by the state.
-For example, under Tennessee's maintenance of effort requirements for local education funding, local governments and special school districts cannot reduce local funding for their individual school districts from one year to the next without state approval.
-Although it would be difficult to document, there is the possibility that any reduction in property tax revenue including those resulting from the use of IDB PILOT agreements could result in a local government or special school district having difficulty meeting the state's maintenance of effort requirements or increasing other taxes to maintain compliance.
-Regardless, when one local government abates the taxes of other local jurisdictions without their approval, it is in effect making budgeting decisions for them.
+Several stakeholders have also expressed concern that local property taxes foregone in PILOT agreements can create revenue shortfalls that either result in cuts to public services or have to be made up from other local revenue sources so local governments can maintain compliance with state law.
+For education, for example, the state's "maintenance of effort laws ensure that local funds budgeted for schools do not decrease as state funding for schools increases.
+County commissions, city councils and special school districts must budget the same total [local] dollars for schools that they did the previous year.